YoungBorobey/HashTable/README.md

 # HashTable
-Two implementations of HashTable: using Separate Chaining and Open Adressing
+Two implementations of HashTable: using Separate Chaining and Open Addressing